An emphasis on equality

 And we have a proud history of diversity and inclusion.
-The University of Reading was the first British university to appoint a female professor (Edith Morley, 1908) and one of our former Vice-Chancellors (Lord Wolfenden) played a key role in decriminalising homosexuality in England and Wales.
+The University of Reading was the first English university to appoint a female professor (Edith Morley, 1908) and one of our former Vice-Chancellors (Lord Wolfenden) played a key role in decriminalising homosexuality in England and Wales.

 Our priorities for progress

 For our staff, there are many diversity and inclusion initiatives and activities underway in areas where we wish to make progress.
 We've also identified three areas as a priority for continued improvement:

 - Gender.
 We want to enable more women to progress and participate in leadership roles.